Knowledge Hub

 What is an intellectual property licensing agreement?

-Many different types of agreement are licences, of one form or another.
+Many different types of agreements are licences, of one form or another.
 Publishing agreements and recording contracts are built around licensing terms.
 Software is licensed to users, and software houses rely on the copyright that protects the code to earn money for them.
 And the music you listen to online, the websites you visit, in fact just about everything you do in the digital world, is based on licences.

 What type of intellectual property can be licensed?

-Copyright, trade marks, patents, registered designs and design right can all be licensed to others.
+Copyright, trade marks, patents, registered designs and design rights can all be licensed to others.
 The statutes that govern each of those rights contain provisions about licensing, although what the legislation gives you is not exactly what you want in a licensing deal so a negotiated licence agreement will usually be needed.

-These include licences of standards-essential patents, common in the mobile telecommunications industry and elsewhere, where patented technology has to be used in order to comply with applicable standards, are tightly controlled and must generally be granted on fair, reasonable and non-discriminatory (“FRAND”) terms; collective licences, issued by collecting societies that charge royalties on behalf of their members, who may typically be composers or authors; and open-source, copyleft and Creative Commons licences, which take a radically different approach to exploiting copyright from that of traditional licensing arrangements.
+These include licences of standards-essential patents, common in the mobile telecommunications industry and elsewhere, where patented technology has to be used in order to comply with applicable standards, are tightly controlled and must generally be granted on fair, reasonable and non-discriminatory ('FRAND') terms; collective licences, issued by collecting societies that charge royalties on behalf of their members, who may typically be composers or authors; and open-source, copyleft and Creative Commons licences, which take a radically different approach to exploiting copyright from that of traditional licensing arrangements.

 • Audit – while you would like to have implicit trust in the licensee, that’s often too much to hope for if you have just met them.
 Even if you have known them for years, you’ll want to be able to send in your auditors to check that the licensee has been properly accounting to you for the royalties due.